i-sergienko/i-sergienko.github.io/src/assets/posts/golang-operator-tutorial.md

 ___
 ##### That's it!
 You've built your first Kubernetes Operator in Golang, or at least you've read this whole article.️

 Be sure to also take a look at [the Operator SDK docs](https://sdk.operatorframework.io/docs/building-operators/golang/).
-For a deeper understanding of the framework it also helps to read [the Kubebuilder book](https://book.kubebuilder.io/), and for understanding of the Kubernetes API in general you can refer to [Programming Kubernetes] (https://www.oreilly.com/library/view/programming-kubernetes/9781492047094/).
+For a deeper understanding of the framework it also helps to read [the Kubebuilder book](https://book.kubebuilder.io/), and for understanding of the Kubernetes API in general you can refer to [Programming Kubernetes](https://www.oreilly.com/library/view/programming-kubernetes/9781492047094/).